zeitmaschinen/GalleryFlow/CONTRIBUTING.md

 ## Advanced Usage

-- See the `README.md` for details on advanced configuration, environment variables, and deployment.
 - You may customize `.env` files for different environments (local, staging, production).
-- For running backend and frontend in parallel, use two terminal windows or a process manager (e.g., [concurrently](https://www.npmjs.com/package/concurrently)).
+- For advanced workflows (e.g., debugging only backend or frontend), you may still run them separately as described in the README.

 ## Troubleshooting